 The Observatory is used heavily in the introductory (freshman and sophomore) undergraduate astronomy classes at UR.
 Each student in AST 111 and AST 142 spends at least two nights per semester using the telescope and CCD camera/spectrograph as part of the laboratory components of these courses.
 Undergraduate students also have the option have using Mees observations as part of their senior thesis.

-The University of Rochester offers free tours of the Mees Observatory on Friday and Saturday nights during the months of June, July, and August.
-The tours consist of an informational slide presentation about general astronomical topics, followed by the viewing of a few astronomical objects through the telescope.
-Though the tours are free, reservations are required, and can be made either by calling the University of Rochester during normal business hours at (585) 275-4385, or contacting the Tours Director Carol Latta at (585) 230-9548 or find more information here.
+The University of Rochester offers free tours of the Mees Observatory on selected Friday and Saturday nights during June, July and August.
+The tours include an informational slide presentation on astronomy topics, the opportunity to visit Gannett House and the observatory, and – if skies are clear – viewing of astronomical objects in the 24” reflecting telescope.
+Tour guides are UR undergraduate and graduate students, and members of Rochester’s astronomy club, the Astronomy Section of the Rochester Academy of Science.
+Though tours are free, reservations are required, and are made online at https://webapps.pas.rochester.edu/mees.
+Contact Tours Director Carol Latta at (585) 230-9548 for assistance.
+More information on tours is available at http://www.rochesterastronomy.org/Mees-Observatory

 Steven Varlese, former undergraduate in our department (B.Sc.
 1975), unexpectedly passed away Nov.
 29, 2008.
 While at the UofR, Steve worked with Judy Pipher, as she developed her first instrumental programs in IR Astronomy.
 Steve also gave tours at the C.E.K.
 Mees Observatory, and some time ago, he began to make yearly donations to the Observatory with the purpose of assisting young undergraduates in Astronomy.
 Steve moved to Ball Aerospace following graduation, and obtained an M.S. degree in optics while at Ball.
 He did optical design, and systems engineering, supported several space missions, and became program manager for others.
 In January of this year, Steve joined the Gemini instrument development team.
 Please refer to the Gemini website www.gemini.edu/staff/svarlese where his memory is honored.
 Donations in Steve's name can be sent to Little Thompson Observatory at www.starkids.org and/or the University of Rochester’s C.E.K.
 Mees Observatory.
 Steve was closely associated with these observatories for many years, and they were also among his charities.